 As far as affiliations with political parties are concerned, we consider ourselves politically neutral and therefore don't make any donations to political parties.
-Our company is a member of the IHK Chamber of Industry and Commerce and the bevh German E-Commerce and Distance Selling Trade Association as well as the IT Cluster Central Germany and the BVMW German Association of Small and Medium-Sized Businesses.
+Our company is a member of the IHK Chamber of Industry and Commerce and the bevh German E-Commerce and Distance Selling Trade Association as well as the JARO Insitute and the network B.A.U.M. e.V.
 Although the aim of these memberships isn't to exert political influence, we realise that these associations sometimes engage in political lobbying.

-Our dialogue with trade associations, public clients, parliament and government has been strengthened by the newly created role of Vice President Government Affairs & Public-Private Partnerships at the end of 2021.
+Since 2021, our dialogue with trade associations, public clients, parliament and government has been strengthened by the newly created role of Vice President Government Affairs & Public-Private Partnerships.
 This is our response to increased demand on the market for a digital infrastructure for public organisations in Germany and Europe.
 Our objectives are to demonstrate the macroeconomic importance of B2B commerce - which is often underestimated - in dialogue with politicians at federal, regional and local level as well as to develop solution scenarios, including in the form of events, publications, and direct discussions/exchanges.
 There are many overlaps with politics, especially when it comes to the future topics of sustainability, cross-industry digitalisation and European data sovereignty.
 We have registered the position and activity of the Vice President Government Affairs & Public-Private Partnerships in the lobby register.
-Unite Network SE was also registered into the lobby register in 2022.
+Unite Network SE has also been listed in the lobby register since 2022.